SSCT-Lab/DisBurser_Dataset/Bugs/HDFS/Redit-HDFS-14987/README.md

 ### Testcase

+Reproduced version：3.1.2

+Steps to reproduce：
-Start a hadoop cluster, create two test folders in hdfs, and set their erasure coding policies to XOR-2-1-1024k and replicate respectively.
-Pass in a txt file in each of the two files, and obtain the blockId of the file storage, through /bin/hdfs fsck checks the block information separately, and the results are as follows:
+1. Create two test folders in hdfs, and set their erasure coding policies to XOR-2-1-1024k and Replicate respectively.
+2. Pass in a txt file in each of the two files.
+3. Obtain the blockId of the file storage.
+4. Through /bin/hdfs fsck checks the block information separately, and the results are as follows:

 ```
 $ /hadoop/hadoop-3.1.2/bin/hdfs fsck /test_ec/aa.txt -blockId blk_-9223372036854775792